Not prioritizing flex? You won’t like what’s really going on

 It’s a lose-lose situation

-If you’re not prioritising flex, this is the kind of scenario you can expect.
+If you’re not prioritizing flex, this is the kind of scenario you can expect.
 Your leaders will be giving people flexibility anyway and they will be doing it inconsistently.
 They’ll be undermining what you thought was going on by putting flex deals in place.
 These bad habits eat away at your leadership trust and cohesion.
 You’re also missing out on the kind of benefits you can expect if you were to bring flex out into the light.

 You’re probably spending eight percent more on salary than you need to, which is on average how much flexible workers value their ways of working.
-You’ll be selling yourself short when it comes to attracting and retaining the right people, especially with underrepresented groups including women, people with disabilities and people from minority backgrounds.
+You’ll be selling yourself short when it comes to attracting and retaining the right people, especially with underrepresented groups including women, people with disabilities, and people from minority backgrounds.

 No, don’t do that either.
 You’ll just get chaos and it’ll make you wish you’d left it well alone!

 By doing that you’ll end up with flex arrangements in place that don’t work.
-I’ve met enough flex hesitant leaders over the years who have good reasons for being cautious.
+I’ve met enough flex-hesitant leaders over the years who have good reasons for being cautious.
 Here’s how you can avoid going from bad to worse when you open up more flex.

 Start with a strategy